zhaojh329/libuwsc/README.md

 [mbedtls]: https://github.com/ARMmbed/mbedtls
 [CyaSSl(wolfssl)]: https://github.com/wolfSSL/wolfssl

-A WebSocket client C library based on libubox
+A WebSocket client C library based on libubox for Embedded Linux.

 `Keep Watching for More Actions on This Space`